A systematic study of the role of dissipative environment in regulating entanglement and exciton delocalization in the Fenna-Matthews-Olson complex: Introduction

-Entanglement in natural light-harvesting systems has been studied for its potential role in and implications for the highly efficient excitation energy transfer.\cite{sarovar2010quantum,Blader2010discord} A precise characterization of this quantum resource is necessary in order to construct quantum devices or artificial light-harvesting systems.
+Although quantum effects may be short-lived and may not play an important role in mediating the excitation energy transfer in the FMO complex, they are nonetheless present and not well-understood.
+They may be fundamentally important for understanding the energy transfer in artificial light-harvesting complexes where the environment can be different from physiological conditions.
+For example, the energy transfer between a platinum phthalocyanine donor and a zinc phthalocyanine acceptor was found to be 3 times more efficient compared with Förster resonance energy transfer (FRET) mechanism.
+This was rationalized by the wave-like transport related to interexciton coherence.\cite{kong2022wavelike} Moreover, 2D ES measurements at low temperature (20 K) showed interexciton coherences persists out to 200 fs in the FMO complex, where at low temperature, is possible to disentangle the interexciton coherence from long-lived vibrational coherence.\cite{duan2022quantum}

+Excition delocalization is a quantum property which provides a physical interpretation of the spatial extent of the exciton.
+Coherence length as a measure of excition delocalization~\cite{smyth2012measures} was investigated by Moix \textit{et al.}\cite{Cao2012localization} in the FMO monomer, showing that the environment and static disorder can enhance the coherence length, and have a maximum value as a function of temperature.
+Dutta \textit{et al.}\cite{dutta2019delocalization} studied the coherence length as well, but in the FMO system reduced to three sites, finding a complete delocalization in the reduced system for shot-time values and a small but not null delocalization for long time values.

+Delocalization implies a degree of entanglement between sites.
+Entanglement in the FMO complex has been investigated before.
 Different bipartite entanglement measures, such as logarithmic negativity and multipartite entanglement across partitions such as tangle were developed to quantify the entanglement in excitonic systems.\cite{fassioli2010distribution,olaya2011characterizing,caruso02010power,caruso2009highly,smyth2012measures} Br\'{a}dler \textit{et al.}\cite{Blader2010discord} calculated the quantum discord as a measure of correlation in the FMO complex at cryogenic and physiological temperatures.
 They found the exact equivalence between the single-excitation quantum discord and single-excitation relative entropy of entanglement.

 Sarovar \textit{et al.}\cite{sarovar2010quantum} developed a true global entanglement measure and used it to study entanglement in the FMO complex.
 They calculated multipartite entanglement in the FMO complex dynamics using site 1 and 6 as initial states.
 They showed that a non-zero bipartite entanglement between the distant sites, and the existence of the residual global entanglement, which is enhanced at low temperature.
 Furthermore, they illustrated how multiparitite entanglement can exist in a highly decoherent environment, and propose the existence of this long-live entanglement in larger light-harvesting complexes, such as LH1 and LH2 of the purple bacteria.
 They were studied later by Smyth \textit{et al.}\cite{smyth2012measures}